athype/cob_ctrlaltelite/Documentation/Products/TechnicalDesign.md

     - Accessible via intuitive UI lists for saved audio and text feedback.

 ### Security Architecture
+//TODO: describe security, explain that all data is processed and stored locally to ensure confidentiality, and that no third-party servers are used for sensitive data.

 - All data is processed and stored locally to ensure confidentiality.
 - No third-party servers are used for sensitive data.

 ### Performance
+//TODO: describe performance of the whisper model that we use (how fast it is, how much memory it uses, etc.)

 - Audio recording and playback must be low-latency.
 - Whisper integration should handle transcription efficiently, even with larger audio files.